skupperproject/skupper-ansible/examples/playbooks/services/README.md

 # Defining services

-This is just an extremely simple way to call the skupper_service role, passing just list of **_services_** to de defined against a specific site.
+An extremely simple way to call the skupper_service role, providing just the list of **_services_** to be defined against a specific site.

 The playbook used here, expects that the **_sample_** namespace already exists and has a running skupper site.